-Like many industries, manufacturing was hit hard during the pandemic.
+Like many industries, the manufacturing sector was hit hard during the pandemic.
 Nearly overnight, government lockdowns took effect, supply chain challenges intensified and consumer demands shifted.
-But manufacturers proved resilient, and the industry has come a long way since then.
+However, manufacturers have proved resilient, and the industry has come a long way since then.
+As we look ahead, manufacturing hiring trends are becoming a critical focus as U.S. companies aim to compete globally.

-It’s crucial for businesses to take steps now to revamp their hiring practices to remain relevant in the years to come.
+It’s crucial for businesses to take steps now to revamp their hiring process.
 Randstad understands these challenges.
-To help you better understand the post-pandemic job market and improve your hiring processes, we have compiled a list of the top hiring trends in manufacturing.
+To help you understand the current job market, we’ve compiled a list of the top manufacturing hiring trends.

 top in-demand manufacturing jobs